Poynter Institute: Election integrity and COVID-19

 In 2020, after receiving funding from Facebook, the Poynter Institute expanded the MediaWise program with a national media literacy program called MediaWise Voter project (#MVP).
-Its goal was to reach two million American college students who were first-time voters, helping them to be better prepared and informed for the 2020 elections.
+Its goal was to reach two million American college students who were first-time voters, helping them to be better prepared and informed for the 2020 United States elections.
 Poynter received $737,400 in federal loans from the Paycheck Protection Program during the COVID-19 pandemic.
-President Neil Brown noted that this was not the first time the institute received government funding, noting past training contracts with Voice of America.
+President Neil Brown said that this was not the first time the institute received government funding, citing past training contracts with Voice of America.